asuh/front-end-macos/readme.md

 Restart terminal and run the final command.

     nvm use node

+Set a default version of Node.

+    nvm alias default xx.xx

-Confirm that you are using the latest version of Node and npm.
+Confirm that you are using the default version of Node and npm.

-    node -v
-    npm -v
+    node -v && npm -v

 You can switch to another version and use it by changing to the directory where you want to use Node and run the following.

     nvm install xx.xx
     nvm use xx.xx

 Node modules are defined in a local `package.json` file inside your project. `npm install` will download external libraries and frameworks into each project's own `node_modules` folder by default.
-You'll never need to actually edit files in this folder, only reference them.
+You'll never need to edit files in this folder, only reference them.

+Update NVM

+    nvm install node --reinstall-packages-from=node

 ## SSH

-Whether it's Github or directly working on servers, SSH has become imperative for modern projects.
+Just like Git and Node, SSH is imperative.

 [Github has excellent instructions for setting up git and connecting it to a Github account](https://help.github.com/en/github/getting-started-with-github/set-up-git)